matthieu-bt/business-guide/source/users/adding.rst

     :class: with-shadow

-- Type the email address of the user you wish to add to your Skribble Business account.
-You can add multiple emails by separating them with a comma.
-Once you are finished adding emails to the text box, click **Add**.
+- Type the e-mail address of the person you wish to add to your Skribble Business Account.
+You can add multiple e-mails by separating them with a comma.
+Once you are finished adding e-mails to the text box, click **Add**.

 .. image:: adding_address.png
     :class: with-shadow

-If the recipient has a Skribble account, they will now be added to your Skribble Business account.
+If the recipient has a Skribble account, they will now be added to your Skribble Business Account.